Dealing with wrist pain

 Wrist pain in yoga is fairly common.
 There are many considerations when evaluating pain and/or injury of the wrist during a yoga practice.
 The first things to investigate are the student’s personal circumstances surrounding the wrist pain or problems.
-Although I’m not going to talk specifically about carpal tunnel syndrome in this article, it should always be considered a potential cause.
-I will address it in its own article in the future or you can read about it on page 234 of my book, Functional Anatomy of Yoga.
+Although I’m not going to talk specifically about carpal tunnel syndrome in this article, it should always be considered as a potential cause.
+I address it in its own article.
+You can also read about it on page 234 (1st ed.) of my book, Functional Anatomy of Yoga.
 Please consult with the appropriate medical practitioner if you are having consistent wrist pain in yoga.

 Factors you’ll want to consider are things such as:

 - What is the student doing with their hands on a daily basis outside of yoga?

 - Do they work with their hands?

 - Do they sit at a keyboard all day?